 Given these considerations, we developed four action Alternatives to meet the purpose and need for this action while addressing the uncertainty.
-In addition to a status quo Alternative with no retention limit for striped marlin, the action Alternatives consider various catch limits up to a complete prohibition on retention of striped marlin.
+In addition to a status quo Alternative with no retention limit for striped marlin, the action Alternatives consider various catch limits consistent with those defined in CMM 2024-06 and up to a complete prohibition on retention of striped marlin.
 We use these Alternatives to consider the effects across the full range of possible Alternatives on the human environment, including explicit consideration of the effects of no retained catch of WCNPO striped marlin in U.S. longline fisheries.